 Anne, a lawyer and social scientist, is the Adelbert H. Sweet Professor of Law at Stanford University and a contributor to the Series on Regulatory Process and Perspective.
 She has written on a number of topics, including agency rulemaking, the selection of agency leaders, and bureaucratic organization (and reorganization).
 She is currently writing a book, Stand-Ins, on temporary leaders in government, business, and religion.
 He is a contributor to the Series, The Economics and Regulation of Artificial Intelligence and Emerging Technologies.

 Rachel Augustine Potter, University of Virginia

-Rachel is an Assistant Professor of Politics at the University of Virginia and a contributor to the Series on Regulatory Process and Perspective.
+Rachel is an associate professor of Politics at the University of Virginia and a contributor to the Series on Regulatory Process and Perspective.
 Her research interests include American political institutions, regulation, public policy, public administration, and the influence of separation of powers on bureaucratic decision-making.

-Connor serves as counsel at the U.S. Securities and Exchange Commission and is a contributor to the Series on Regulatory Process and Perspective.
+Connor serves as senior associate general counsel at the Public Company Accounting Oversight Board and is a contributor to the Series on Regulatory Process and Perspective.
 He is a lawyer and social scientist with deep experience in federal administrative law and regulatory practice, securities law, federal consumer financial law, cost-benefit analysis, banking law, and empirical analysis.

 Joshua A. Tucker, New York University